 Joe McLaughlin (jfmclaugh at gmail.com) the project leader, states: I’m a retired secondary public school physics teacher, so I have a bit of tech ability, and I have taken a number of online courses over the years, although I’ve never written one, nor administered an online school.
 I’m also a public speaker for FDPA, so I’m reasonably knowledgeable about GM, although I claim no expertise beyond the generalities.

 Tina Suzanne, a professor from California who develops and teaches online courses, is the technical consultant for the project.

 Moodle: If you have taken any online courses, especially at the university level, you may be familiar with Blackboard.
 We use Moodle instead for 2 reasons: it’s open source, and therefore free, compared to big $$ for BB, and it’s considered by many to be at least as good as BB.
 But like so much of the digital world, it’s a challenging to learn.
 These are referred to as Learning Management Systems (See LMS in Wikipedia)

 Collaboration: We seek help and collaboration particularly administering the school and writing/teaching courses.
 The school will serve 2 kinds of participants on a national level:

-The main part would be directed to volunteers who are interested in working with us on the gerrymandering problem.
-Two courses we are exploring are advocacy and mapping.
-These more technical and detailed courses may involve teachers’ active participation (as opposed to the self-directed GM 101).
+- The main part of the academy will be directed to volunteers who are interested in working on the gerrymandering problem.
+Two courses we are exploring, for instance, are advocacy and mapping.

 Some additional references: